Aura-healthcare/Aura_gitbook/medical-regulation.md

 # Medical regulation

-The "Aura" solution is developped as a Class 2a Medical Device.
-In order to get the certification, we are working hard in the implementation of a Quality Management System ensuring the "**Aura" Solution** meets user expectations and safety requirements along each stage of development.
-We Developpement Processes et Methodologies requiered when  Iget class2a medical device certification.
-The Aura project developpement follows the state of art process and methodology for developping Medical Devices.
-We developped a
+The "Aura" Solution is developped as a Class 2a Medical Device.
+In order to get the certification, we are working hard in the implementation of a "Startup Adapted" Quality Management System ensuring the global solution meets user expectations and safety requirements along each stage of development.
+All part of the global solution is developped with a high quality objective \(hardware, embedded software, cloud software, documentations, ...\).
+Here are the main norms wich drives our developpements :

- ...  following ISO - XXXX and ISO- YYYY norms.

-The norms ISO-XXXX and ISO-YYYY drives high quality software, hardware and documentation.

-We also implement
+* European reglementation :
+  * Directive 93/42/CEE ;
+  * ISO 13485 : Quality Management Systems ;
+  * IEC 62304 : Software life cycle processes ;
+  * IEC 14971 : Medical Device Risk Management ;
+  * IEC 60601-1 \(and 60601-x\) : General Requirements for Safety ;
+  * ...

+* FDA reglementation :
+  * 510\(k\) ;
+  * ...